 This is a new monthly blog by AJ Fawver, the Planning Director in Amarillo, Texas.
 She’ll share her perspectives on land use, planning, and community development in this series.
 Learn more about AJ from her GovLove interview!
+You can access all of the posts in the series and learn more about AJ on the Future-Proofing Cities homepage.

 What is the number one thing that makes cities successful?
 While recently attending two conferences focused on cities, I asked a variety of attendees that question.
 Some said citizens.
 Some said culture.
 Others said architecture and attractions.
 A few talked about financial management or economics.
 Several said resources.
 One said city leadership.
 Many talked about quality of life.